strangerism/SEALs/README.md

 ![saiga12 tip](doc/images/saiga12tip.png)

-Seals are meant to represet certifications of provenience, like modders tag, modpack exclusives, manufacturers, or technical support (3DSS etc.), mod support (Black Market, Loot boxes, etc) or specifics (unique weapon)
+Seals are meant to represet certifications of provenience, like modders tag, modpack exclusives, manufacturers, or features support (3DSS etc.), mod support (Black Market, Loot boxes, etc) or qualities (unique weapon)

 At the end of the day is what you make out of it.

 This mod is considered a community tool and is meant to be used by weapon's mod makers or modpack curators/maintainers or to support user's custom modlists.

-# Techical aspects
+# Technical aspects

 The mod consist of main mod and configuration files modules